Enriching the learning experience

 Activities beyond the school

 As well as welcoming people in, we believe it is important for our school to go out into the community too.
-After our harvest festival concert, our older children deliver harvest parcels around the village; we sing carols for all to enjoy on the village green; and we take part in local events, such as the annual Summer Fayre and Village of Angels.
-In 2014 some of our children took part in Ryde Mardi Gras for the first time.
+After our harvest festival concert, our older children deliver harvest parcels around the village; we take part in local events, such as the annual Summer Fayre and Village of Angels.

 We believe the role of our school in the community enriches our children’s learning experiences, helping them become well-rounded, confident and happy individuals who treat others with respect and sensitivity.